liamsmith3194/otter-hockey/README.md

 ### Error 404 - Page not found
 - The error page uses the index page as a template, replacing the welcome message and tag line to page not found and a suggestion.
-- Leaving the stick button intact.
+- Leaving the sticks button intact.

 ![Error 404](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/error-404.PNG)